jimburton/huffman-java/README.md

 The most elegant part of this scheme is the algorithm used to create the tree:

-1. Make a tree node object for each character, with an extra label for its frequency.
+1. Use the frequency table to make a leaf node object for each character, including a label for its frequency.
 2. Put these nodes in a priority queue, where the lowest frequency has highest priority.
 3. Repeatedly:
-    - Remove two nodes from the queue and insert them as children to a new node.
-The char label of the new node is blank and the frequency label is the sum of the labels of its children.
+    - Remove two nodes from the queue and insert them as children to a new branch node.
+The new node is labelled by the sum of the frequency labels of its children.
     - Put the new node back in the queue.
     - When there is only one item in the queue, that's the Huffman tree.

-## Exercises
+## Problems

 1. First, implement the *priority queue* in the class `PQueue`.
 The data in the queue is stored in an `ArrayList`.
 The `enqueue` method adds a node to the queue.
 The new node should be inserted at the point where the frequency of next node is